By Mario Alexandre · March 27, 2026 · 11 min read

 PERSONA: Senior Python dev.
 CONTEXT: ETL pipeline for financial data.
 DATA: CSV schema with 12 columns.
 CONSTRAINTS: Handle encoding errors, validate data types, log bad rows, type hints, no pandas.
 FORMAT: Single function with docstring and tests.
 TASK: Implement CSV processor.

-Result: Before = basic csv.reader with no error handling.
-After = production-ready function with validation, logging, and edge case handling.
+Result: Before = a simple csv.reader with no error handling.
+After = a production-ready function with validation, logging, and edge case handling.

 "Write a follow-up email to a client"